Index : W

 "The Catholic Faith" magazine is the response to a request by His Eminence José T. Cardinal Sánchez, Prefect of the Congregation for the Clergy.
 The purpose of this magazine is to provide the faithful in English-speaking countries with an ongoing guide for the "Catechism of the Catholic Church."
 Our Holy Father sees the Catechism as a special gift from the Holy Spirit for preserving and understanding the revealed Word of God in the modern world.

 We are on the road to sexual suicide because our acceptance of sex liberation further caused us to accept certain social anomalies as a result of sexual liberation.
-This includes the concept of “open marriage” where all responsibilities are split equally between the spouses, the high rate of divorce, the large number of fatherless children in broken homes, and women forced to compete in the job market while retaining family responsibilities.
+This includes the concept of open marriage where all responsibilities are split equally between the spouses, the high rate of divorce, the large number of fatherless children in broken homes, and women forced to compete in the job market while retaining family responsibilities.
 Not understanding the cause of these anomalies will cause us as a society to seek solutions that would put us further down the slippery slope of sexual suicide.

-"All three Synoptic Gospels (Matthew, Mark, and Luke) give us a detailed account of Christ’s agony in the Garden of Olives, known in Hebrew as “Gethsemane”, which means “the garden of the oil press.”
+Gethsemane, which means the garden of the oil press.
 My purpose in this meditation is to select three passages from the Gospel narratives of Christ's agony, quote the words in each case, and then apply the inspired words to ourselves." - Fr.
 John A. Hardon, S.J.

 It was Christianity that gave women, for the first time in human history, an equality with men which they had never enjoyed before.
 Where Christianity was established, women were not only respected but honored and held in high respect.
 Among believing Christians, the Blessed Virgin Mary is the greatest woman who ever lived.
 Except for her, God not only would not have, but could not have, become man.
 The Incarnation began in the womb of His mother.
 And the world has been drastically changed ever since.